Difference Between Strip Footing And Strap Footing:

 In this article, we will discuss the difference between strip footing and strap footing.

-Strip footing is a component of shallow foundation which distributes the weight of a load bearing wall across the area of the ground.
+Strip footing is a component of shallow foundation which distributes the weight of a load-bearing wall across the area of the ground.
 It is also known as wall footing.

-Advantages And Disadvantages Of Strip Footings:
+Advantages Of Strip Footing:

 Simplicity of design, the possibility to build the foundation without expensive tools as well as its long-term operation.

 Comparatively low durability, high cost in the final stages of construction (you must perform additional manual work, such as filling soil between the strips and its leveling, building floor etc), inability to make monolithic binding of the floor to the basement.